melanie-oneill/special-topics-labs-linux-docker/README.md

 ## Objective

 For this lab, you will learn a little more about writing and executing shell scripts, and using docker.
+You will also gain a little experience with [Docker Compose](https://docs.docker.com/compose/).
+Frequently your project will require more than one service to function (e.g. an application server, load balancer, and database server).

+Docker Compose lets you specify the docker images you want to run (with configuration for each service) in a YAML file and will launch all of the containers and link them together.
+Starting your complex application is then as simple as invoking `docker-compose -f <my-compose-specification>.yml up` to start your entire application.

 ## Prerequisites

-* Create a "labs" directory if you don't already have one by opening a terminal and typing:
-``mkdir ~/labs``

 * Install ``docker-compose``:
 1. Run the following command: ``sudo curl -L "https://github.com/docker/compose/releases/download/1.23.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose``